-Between 1978 and 2011, the average water temperature of the Rhine has increased by 1 to 1.5 °C. The figure indicates the number of days per year with water temperatures above 22 °C for three Rhine monitoring stations on the German-Swiss border at Weil, near Karlsruhe and near Koblenz.
+Between 1978 and 2011, the average water temperature of the Rhine has increased by 1 °C to 1.5 °C. The number of days per year with water temperatures above 22 °C is also increasing, as shown by the three Rhine monitoring stations Weil am Rhein on the German-Swiss border, Karlsruhe and Koblenz.

 Water related provisions limit thermal discharges from water uses.
 If water temperatures in the Rhine or its tributaries rise above 28 °C, no additional thermal discharges will normally be allowed.